Chart Color Schemes

 Infrastructure

-Encounter Bay has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally
+Encounter Bay has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects likely to impact the area: Best Life Canterbury Victor Harbor, Yilki Coastal Protection Stage 1b, Southern Fleurieu Health Service Redevelopment, and Oakford Estate.
-The following details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects likely to affect this region: Best Life Canterbury Victor Harbor, Yilki Coastal Protection Stage 1b, Southern Fleurieu Health Service Redevelopment, and Oakford Estate.
+The following details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.